infor-design/enterprise/src/components/notification/readme.md

 ---
 title: Notification
-description: The notification banner is a non-dismissible banner that sits at the top of the page.
+description: The notification banner is a dismissible alert that sits at the top of the page.
 It has alert colors, an optional link, and a dismiss button.
 demo:
   embedded:
   - name: Showing a notification